 Intimacy - Building A Strong Emotional Bond

 We all want to love and be loved.
 In order for 'a meeting of hearts' to take place, barriers must be dropped.
 Intimacy is a challenge as it requires us to step into the unknown, risk rejection and open our hearts.
 So often in moments of intimacy, we connect to our past longing and dependency.
 Relationship counselling helps you to take steps towards emotionally connecting to each other and rebuild your emotional bond step by step.

 Relationship Stages Summary

 Relationships are a great challenge for most people.
 Some couples never dare to discuss how they really feel inside (they stay in the Maintenance Stage); Others put up with conflict and hostility (they stay in the Polarisation Stage) or believe the solution is to leave their relationship (the denial of one's own pattern to avoid working through the Polarisation stage.)

 Paradoxically, it's just at the point when everything feels stuck and hopeless, and in crisis, that there is the motivation to face up to what is not working.
 A relationship counselling session weekly or once every other week is a powerful transformational process.
 Our experience is that most couples find getting help a relief, and those who are willing to take an honest look at what is going on, worthwhile.
-(Acknowledgement to The Centre for Gender Psychology for this Pyramid Model.)
+(I wish to give acknowledgement to The Centre for Gender Psychology for this Pyramid Model).